 The matching algorithm automatically allows a deviation of one character when matching the detected license plate against the allowlist or blocklist.
 However, you can allow more than one character deviation.

-Go to Settings > Detection parameters.
+Go to Settings > Recognition.

 Under Allowed character deviation, select the number of characters that are allowed to be different.